 Most communication protocols rely on Public Key Cryptographic (PKC) functions: public key encryption, digital signatures, and key exchange to enable scalability and usability by removing need for prior key agreement before communications.
 Currently these functions are primarily implemented using the

-- RSA (Rivest-Shamir-Adleman) cryptosystem for signatures, and encryption, and
+- RSA (Rivest-Shamir-Adleman) cryptosystem for signatures and encryption

-- Elliptic Curve (ECDH, ECDSA) cryptosystems for signature and key exchange and
+- Elliptic Curve (ECDH, ECDSA) cryptosystems for key exchange and signatures

 - Diffie-Hellman (DH) key exchange

 Collectively these are called as Classical PKC.
 The security of these algorithms depends on difficulty of number theoretic problems such as Integer Factorization and the Discrete Logarithm Problem over various groups, and the theory behind these systems was derived between late 1960’s and early 1980’s.

 On online communications security application domain these algorithms are used for